Inventory, lb : 0

 Nameko mushrooms are native to Asia, mainly found in forests in China, Japan, and Taiwan, and have been growing wild since ancient times.
 The variety is primarily utilized in Japan, and much of its history is documented from a Japanese perspective.
 Historically, Nameko mushrooms were foraged from forests and grew in compact clusters of slippery mushrooms on the stumps and fallen trunks of beech and oak hardwood trees.
 The mushrooms were commonly discovered in the Tohoku mountains in Japan and were considered a rare delicacy for many years.
 Over time, Nameko mushrooms were examined for possible commercial production, and cultivation was estimated to have begun in the Taisho period, from 1912 CE to 1926 CE.
 Commercially cultivated Nameko mushrooms are grown on logs or in sawdust and share a similar flavor profile to wild Nameko mushrooms.
 Today Nameko mushrooms are commercially produced year-round in the Niigata, Yamagata, and Nagano Prefectures in Japan and are seasonally foraged from the wild in the fall through winter.
 Outside of Japan, Nameko mushrooms can be grown in homes through select cultivation kits, and a few specialty growers produce the variety as a delicacy in North American and European markets.
 In the United States, Nameko mushrooms are grown in Southern California and are offered directly from the grower, through distributors, and through select fresh markets.

 Recipes that include Nameko Mushrooms.
 One is easiest, three is harder.

-People have spotted Nameko Mushrooms using the Specialty Produce app for iPhone and Android.
+People have shared Nameko Mushrooms using the Specialty Produce app for iPhone and Android.